A bottle and plastics recycling scheme is creating jobs, as well as rewarding people with cash when they hand in their empties.

 We’ve recently placed 27-year-old Matthew, who is vision impaired, into his first job at Down Under Recycling.
 You can find out more about his role in this video below:

 Recruitment Partner Qonrad Gomez has worked closely with the governing body WA Return, Recycle and Renew Ltd (WARRL) ensuring CoAct VisAbility is a preferred provider.
 Qonrad has placed multiple job seekers into various positions.
-These include customer service roles, sorting and counting and the handling of refund payments.
+These include customer service roles at the Water Corporation, sorting and counting and the handling of refund payments.

 “We’re placing a lot of clients who have low vision and other disabilities into these new positions.
 They’re excelling in their new roles and enjoying meeting new people,” explains Qonrad.

 “There has been so much community involvement in this project.
 We’ve witnessed people coming together to create employment opportunities in an initiative which I believe will keep on growing.”

 If you know someone who may be seeking work, then take a look at our employment program and get in touch with the team today.

 As well as improving recycling, the initiative also aims to:

 - Reduce litter and cut plastics in landfill